 If for whatever reason you still proceed with the wiring design of the two speakers in parallel even though the speakers are incompatible in this connection mode, check the steps below:

-Because we only have one amplifier for the two speakers, we will connect the amps outputs directly top the speakers.
+Because we only have one amplifier for the two speakers, we will connect the amp’s outputs directly to the speakers.
 There are two polarities a + sign and the other a – sign.

 - Case 1 (both speaker cables are connected directly to the amplifier ports)

-Your amplifier has two wires emerging from the two ports, two positives and two negatives.
+Your amplifier has two wires emerging from the two ports, two positives, and two negatives.
 One of the positive wires is connected to the positive polarity of the speaker port and the other positive wire to the next positive port of the next speaker.
-The same is replicated to the negative ports.
+The same is replicated in the negative ports.

 - Case 2 (joining cables of the second speaker to the first speaker/ looping mode)

-A single positive and negative speaker cable are connected to the amplifier then directly looped from the first speaker polarities to the next speaker, positive for positive and negative for negative.
+A single positive and negative speaker cable is connected to the amplifier and then directly looped from the first speaker polarities to the next speaker, positive for positive and negative for negative.